September 26, 2018

-Nearly everybody (around 95 percent) procrastinates at some time or other.
+Nearly everybody (around 95 percent) procrastinates at some time or other, he claims.
 One in four people describe themselves as chronic procrastinators and over half the population would describe themselves as frequent.
 In the last 40 years there’s been about a 300-400 percent growth in what he considers chronic procrastination.
 It’s no coincidence that this increase is linked to the digitisation of the world.
 Dr Steel’s book offers some guidance on how to overcome procrastination but there’s also – obviously and ironically – an app for that too.

 Procrastination may be endemic but it’s nothing new and nor is it always a bad thing.
 We know for example how creative thoughts often come unbidden when our minds are doing something else.
 There is also something called the Zeigarnik effect, based on the work of a researcher and psychologist Bluma Zeigarnik which states that people remember uncompleted or interrupted tasks better than completed tasks.
 That has obvious implications for learning because it suggests that taking a break during a period of study will help you to remember things better.